A 1915 palace built in Tokyo's central station, listed as an Important Cultural Property of Japan.

 573.27 €

-“Rooms in Tokyo Station's historic red-brick wing, with direct views over the platforms and restored dome.”
+“Rooms in the historic red-brick wing of Tokyo Station, with direct views over the platforms and restored dome.”

-**The Tokyo Station Hotel** occupies the north wing of the central station since 1915, a listed historic monument.
-We literally sleep in the station, windows onto the Shinkansen platforms or the red-brick dome restored after the 1923 earthquake.
-Marunouchi Side rooms blend European wood panelling and contemporary shoji, king-size bedding, white marble bathrooms.
+The Tokyo Station Hotel has occupied the north wing of the central station since 1915, a listed historic monument.
+We literally sleep in the station, windows on the Shinkansen platforms or on the red-brick dome restored after the 1923 earthquake.
+The Marunouchi Side rooms blend European wood panelling and contemporary shoji, king bedding, white marble bathrooms.
 The spa offers Shiseido treatments and private onsen on the top floor.
-Four restaurants including a starred French and a kaiseki facing the tracks. **From 573 €** a night, premium rates justified by the unique location and impeccable service.
+Four restaurants including a starred French one and kaiseki facing the tracks.
+From 573 € per night, a premium positioning justified by the unique address and impeccable service.
 We book a Dome Side for the wake-up facing Meiji architecture ✨

-- Building classified as an Important Cultural Property, 1915 red-brick facade
+- Listed Important Cultural Property building, 1915 red-brick facade

 - 150 rooms spread between Palace Side and Marunouchi Side wings